 - Subjects who experienced fractures during the study time period were more likely to be older, have a history of fractures, report low or no vigorous physical activity, have experienced menopause more than 15 years earlier, never used hormones and nulliparous

-- There were no differences in height, weight, body mass index, education, co-morbidity, alcohol use or smoking
+- There were no differences in height, weight, BMI, education, co-morbidity, alcohol use or smoking

 - Cases also consumed more cheese and less meat than non-cases

 - Interaction of effects of vegetable protein and meat intake on risk of a wrist fracture among women in the Adventist Health Study who were postmenopausal or 45 years and older at baseline